 - Most of the downtown is listed with the National Register of Historic Places.
 In a highly unusual move, the even more exclusive National Historic Landmarks Program honored the city by accepting six locations simultaneously.

 - Columbus is also home to NASCAR racing champion Tony Stewart and Chuck Taylor, among others.
-Read more about them here.
+Read more about them on the notable natives page.

 A Little History

 - The land which is now Columbus was bought by General John Tipton and Luke Bonesteel in 1820.
 General Tipton built a log cabin on Mt.
 Tipton, a small hill overlooking White River, and the surrounding flat, heavily forested, and swampy valley.

 - The town was known as Tiptonia, named in honor of General Tipton.
 The town’s name was changed to Columbus on March 20, 1821.
 Bartholomew County was named in 1821 for General Joseph Bartholomew, who fought in the Battle of Tippecanoe.

 - 45,429 – City of Columbus, 20th largest city in Indiana

 Largest Cities and Towns in Bartholomew County